 GLP – Good Laboratory Practice

-GLP regulations are international standards relevant to research, development and QC laboratories used for pre-clinical trials and studies, planned and executed.
+GLP regulations are international standards relevant to research, development and QC laboratories used for pre-clinical trials and studies.
 Studies being performed in a certified GLP laboratory should be monitored, recorded, and then archived.
 GLP regulations were published by the US Food and Drug Administration in 1976.
 The quality aspects of GLP are defined by its capability to repeatedly provide the same testing and analysis services for the same specifications and levels.
 GLP includes the capability to protect the data integrity and quality of laboratory data.
-GLP implementation performed based on written working procedures (SOP’s) and documentation of the work as it is being done.
-The purpose of GLP is to support the development of quality and validated testing data used to verify the safety and compatibility of product specification.
+The purpose of GLP is to support the development of quality and validated testing data used to verify the safety and compatibility of the product specification.
 GLP regulation requirements cover several subjects, which include: